Generalization of Arnold's $J^+$-invariant for pairs of immersions: Arnold's -invariant and its properties

-The first chapter introduces Arnold's $J^+$-invariant and Viro's formula, then chapter 1.2 provides an alternative proof of the formula, which is essential for the generalization, construction and proof of the properties of the $J^{2+}$-invariant in chapter 2.\\ \ \\ \textbf{1.1 The $J^+$-invariant}\\ \ \\ We consider immersions in the plane and define these as smooth functions ${S: S^1 \rightarrow \mathbb{C}}$, whose derivative never vanishes.
-As ${S}^{1}$ and $\mathbb{R} / \mathbb{Z}$ are diffeomorphic, we can also consider smooth functions $S: \mathbb{R}/\mathbb{Z} \rightarrow \mathbb{R}^2$, whose derivative never vanishes.
-In the following we examine generic immersions with at most double points.
-Immersions are either oriented clockwise (negatively) or anti-clockwise (positively).
-We use $S$ as notation for the image of a smooth function ${S: S^1 \rightarrow \mathbb{C}}$.
+Consider immersions of the circle $S^1$ (or $\mathbb{R} / \mathbb{Z}$) in the plane and define these as smooth functions ${S: S^1 \rightarrow \mathbb{C}}$, whose derivative never vanishes.
+We use $S$ also as notation of the image of this function.
+In the following we examine generic immersions and an immersion is said to be generic if it has only transverse double points, which we denote as $p$.

-\begin{defi} Two immersions $S$ and $S'$ are homotopic, if there exists a smooth function ${g: {S}^{1} \times [0,1] \rightarrow \mathbb{C}}$, with $g(\cdot,0)=S$ and $g(\cdot,1)=S'$ such that\\ $g(\cdot,t): {S}^{1} \rightarrow \mathbb{C}$ is an immersion for all $t \in [0,1]$. \end{defi} During a homotopy of generic immersions three critical homotopy scenarios can occur: double points can vanish, new ones can occur by passing direct or inverse self-tangencies or the immersion can pass triple points.
-In \textit{"Plane curves their invariants, perestroikas and classifications"}[1] Arnold introduces three invariants, which are constant for two of these three scenarios, as visualized in figure \ref{Szenarien}.
-Positively passing direct or inverse self-tangency means that new double points occur, whereas negatively passing means that double points vanish.
-In figure \ref{Szenarien} positively passing is visualized left to right, negatively passing right to left.
-Before and after passing a triple point the immersion has the same amount of double points.\\ In his paper Arnold introduces the $J^+$-invariant, which is constant under inverse self-tangency and triple points and changes with direct self-tangency. \\
+\begin{defi} Two immersions $S$ and $S'$ are \textbf{homotopic}, if there exists a smooth function \\ ${g: {S}^{1} \times [0,1] \rightarrow \mathbb{C}}$ with $g(\cdot,0)=S$ and $g(\cdot,1)=S'$ such that for all $t \in [0,1]$ $g(\cdot,t): {S}^{1} \rightarrow \mathbb{C}$ is an immersion. \end{defi} During homotopies of generic immersions there are three critical homotopy scenarios: Double points can vanish or new ones can occur by passing direct ($II^{\rightrightarrows}$) or inverse ($II^{\leftrightarrows}$) self-tangencies or the immersion can pass through triple points ($III$).
+In [1] Arnold introduces three invariants, which are each sensible to one of these three scenarios visualized in Figure \ref{scenarios}.
+Positively passing direct or inverse self-tangency leads to new double points, whereas negatively passing means that double points vanish.
+Before and after going through a triple point, the immersion has the same amount of double points.\\ Arnold's $J^+$-invariant is invariant under inverse self-tangency and triple points and sensible to direct self-tangency. \\ Let $S$ be a generic immersion, then \begin{enumerate} \item ${J}^{+}(S) \in 2\mathbb{Z}$ is well-defined and independent of orientation \item ${J}^{+}(S)$ is constant under homotopy including triple points ($III$) and inverse self-tangency ($II^{\leftrightarrows}$) \item ${J}^{+}(S)$ increases or decreases by the value of $2$ when traversing direct self-tangency ($II^{\rightrightarrows}$) positively or negatively \item For predefined standard immersions $K_j$ with $j \in \mathbb{N}_0$, as visualized in Figure \ref{K_j}, $J^+$ is given through \end{enumerate}